joshuaduke/joshuaduke/README.md

-# Hi there 👋, I'm Joshua!
+# Hello there 👋, I'm Joshua!

 ## 🚀 About Me